Auburn–Georgia Tech football rivalry: Notable games

-1896: Wreck Tech Parade
+1896: The First Wreck Tech Parade

-Georgia Tech traveled to Auburn for the first time and lost to Auburn 45-0.
+Georgia Tech traveled to Auburn for the first time and lost to Auburn 45–0.
 The night prior to the game, Auburn students greased the railroad tracks coming into Auburn.
 As a result, the train carrying the Georgia Tech team slid past the Auburn station and traveled 5 miles halfway toward Loachapoka.
 The Georgia Tech team had to walk the 5 miles back to Auburn.
 Auburn commemorated this event with the Wreck Tech Pajama Parade prior to playing Georgia Tech.

 1908: SIAA champion Auburn defeats Tech

 Auburn beat Georgia Tech 44–0.
 Lew Hardage had a 108-yard kickoff return for a touchdown.